-For the 100 percent, 75 percent, and 25 percent Annexation Methods, and reduction of municipal boundaries under S.C.
-Code Ann. § 5-3-280, a "freeholder" is any person at least 18 years of age, and any firm or corporation, who or which owns legal title to a present possessory interest in real estate equal to a life estate or greater (expressly excluding leaseholds, easements, equitable interests, inchoate rights, and future interests) and who owns, at the date of the Petition or of the referendum, at least an undivided one-tenth (1/10) interest in a single tract and whose name appears on the county tax records as an owner of real estate.
+For 100 percent petition, 75 percent petition, 25 percent petition, and reduction of municipal boundaries under S.C.
+Code Ann. § 5-3-280, a "freeholder" is any person at least 18 years of age, and any firm or corporation, who or which owns legal title to a present possessory interest in real estate equal to a life estate or greater (expressly excluding leaseholds, easements, equitable interests, inchoate rights, and future interests) and who owns, at the date of the petition or of the referendum, at least an undivided one-tenth (1/10) interest in a single tract and whose name appears on the county tax records as an owner of real estate.
 S.C.
 Code Ann. § 5-3-240.